openpgp-pqc/draft-openpgp-pqc/draft-wussler-openpgp-pqc.md

 where a higher degree of trust in the signature scheme is required.
-However, SLH-DSA has performance characteristics in terms of execution time of the signature generation as well as space requirements for the signature that can be, depending on the parameter choice, far greater than those of traditional or ML-DSA + ECC signature schemes.
+However, SLH-DSA has performance characteristics in terms of execution time of the signature generation as well as space requirements for the signature that can even greater than those of
+ML-DSA + ECC signature schemes.

 Pertaining to the execution time, the particularly costly operation in SLH-DSA